This article originally appeared on VICE US.

 For one, many of these groups are private.
 Prospective members have to request to join and then their admittance relies on a mod "accepting" their membership.
 Some groups even require users to answer a question or two in order to prove their understanding of the group's content.
 For instance, one has to type their favorite Snail Mail song when they request to join the 'Snailposting' group, and '666posting' makes people fill in the blank to an iconic Alex G lyric.
 This creates a level of exclusivity that doesn't exist on a subreddit, where literally anyone can browse and anyone with an account can post.

 Another common thread between these groups, which bolsters their welcomeness to marginalized voices, is the stated rules.
-Usually, people have to "agree" to guidelines when they request to join, and the rules are always laid out in either the "About" section of the page or pinned to the top of the feed.
+Usually, people have to "agree" to the group's guidelines when they request to join, and the rules are always laid out in either the "About" section of the page or pinned to the top of the feed.
 '666posting' and 'Snailposting' forbid hate speech and any form of racism, sexism, xenophobia, etc., and require members not to bully one another, or else they'll be banned.
-That sort of nasty trolling is pervasive on platforms like Reddit, 4chan, and Twitter, and many users find the enforcement of those rules to be one of the most appealing aspects of these meme-centric communities.
+That sort of nasty trolling is pervasive on platforms like Reddit, 4chan, and Twitter, and many users find the enforcement of those rules to be one of the most appealing aspects of shitposting groups.

-"I feel safe here, too, as a female," 22-year-old '666posting' member Amanda Miserocchi said.
+"I feel safe here, too, as a female," 22-year-old '666posting' member Amanda Miserocchi says.
 "No one will send me creepy DMs.
 Everybody just wants to have some good, clean, Alex G-related fun."

 Although Facebook is by far the most popular social media site in existence at over 2.4 billion active users, the prevailing narrative is that Facebook isn't cool for young millennials and Gen-Z teens.
-But according to data provided to VICE by group mods, the age range their members skews young.
+But according to data provided to VICE by group mods, the age range for indie artist shitposting groups skews young.
 Forty percent of the 27,000 members in the King Gizzard fan page are 18-24 years old, which is the same distribution for '666posting.'
 That's also the average age range for 'Snailposting.'

 Facebook is a much more intimate form of social media than Instagram or Twitter, and it contains not just a profile picture, but information about where you live, where you went to high school, where you work, who you're dating, and what your interests are.
 A stranger can glean a lot more about someone from their Facebook profile than from a faceless Reddit account, so communication in these groups feels a lot more lifelike than in other places on the internet—even if the vibe is extremely "online" and the tone is inherently memey.

-Colasanto said he started the now-350 member page in June as a way to promote the band's announcement that they were playing Florida punk festival FEST, and that it quickly took off and became a place for both self-promotion and fan-driven memery.
-Although Colasanto denies viewing the group as a "marketing opportunity," he's not the only musician to use it as a means for promotion.
+Colasanto says he started the now-350 member shitposting group in June as a way to promote the band's announcement that they were playing Florida punk festival FEST, and that it quickly took off and became a place for both self-promotion and fan-driven memery.
+Although Colasanto denies viewing the group as a "marketing opportunity," he's not the only musician to use their band's shitposting group as a means for promotion.

 Kory Gregory, the 23-year-old frontman of Albany punk band Prince Daddy & The Hyena, joined the fan-made "Prince Daddy & The Hyena - Cosmic Thrillposting" group as soon as he caught wind of its existence.
 Now all four band members, their manager, producer, label, publicist, and even Gregory's dad are in the group, and Gregory thinks of it as a sort of fanclub.